Sold! Rare gold watch in safe hands

 “This funding has helped allow this wonderful piece to be placed on permanent display alongside the Loch Ard Peacock,” Peter said.

-Arts Minister Simon Crean said the Loch Ard Watch is nationally significant because of its strong connection to Australia's immigration and maritime history.
+Former Arts Minister Simon Crean said the Loch Ard Watch was nationally significant because of its strong connection to Australia's immigration and maritime history.
 "We are proud to have assisted Flagstaff Hill Maritime Museum in bringing this historically significant item to the heart of Victoria's Shipwreck Coast," he said.

 The Australian Government’s National Cultural Heritage Account supports eligible organisations that cannot raise the full purchase price, to purchase nationally significant objects that they could not otherwise afford, with the intention that they be preserved and made available to the public in Australia.